restimel/dependencyWatcher/doc/configuration.md

   }
   ```

-* **fileNameAdapter** _([Replace] [])_: Format the name of files to have a comm pattern.
+* **fileNameAdapter** _([Replace] [])_: Format the name of files to have a common pattern.
 It must stay unique in the whole project otherwise it will be considered as the same file.
 This must be used to avoid showing the real path of files and to consider as the same file path with different symbolic link.
 The source is the file path.

   example:
   ```json
   "fileNameAdapter": [{